saeedhosam/saeedhosam/README.md

 Here are some ideas to get you started:

 -->

-- 🔭 Currently studying Software Engineering at ALX Africa.
+- 🔭 I'm currently studying Software Engineering at ALX Africa.

 ^_^